 - You are expected to attend a least 3 classes a week and should have a daily practice.

 - Be judged by a teacher to see if you are apt to start teacher training.

 Once you qualify, your training lasts 2 years!

 After 1 year of training, you can appear for the Introductory Level I examination.

-And after 1 more year you can appear for Introductory Level II examination.
+And after 1 more year, you can appear for the Introductory Level II examination.

 You are qualified to teach only after passing the introductory level II examination.
 If you want to continue to the next level, Junior Intermediate you will need to teach for 18 months at this level before being able to take the next assessment…

 The Junior Intermediate certification is divided into 3 levels, after which a teacher is certified to teach intermediate level classes.